Because I'm the Goddess: Characters

 Matsun/Matsuyuki is Pandora's guardian/mascot.
 He is a white cat whose only unique ability appears to be speech and an intelligence much higher than Pandora's.
 He has the speech, mannerisms, and personality of a flamboyant, chain-smoking drag queen.
 He divides his time between trying to vainly convince Pandora to focus on her mission and trying to help Aoi cope with his situation by giving him sound, if snidely-delivered, advice.
 Matsun can also "see" the chains between a man and woman that signify the presence of a Gift.
 In Volume 3 of the manga, Matsun is revealed to be an incarnation of the Greek legend Prometheus.

 Maya Amagi is a novice Buddhist monk (apparently 13 or 14 years old) who had been enslaved to a Gift.
 After he was freed, he decided to assist Pandora and Aoi in their quest.
 Maya has a surprisingly effeminate appearance, which is compounded by the fact that unlike most monks he does not shave his head.
 Since he grew up in an all-female convent, he also exhibits some effeminate behavior despite his insistence that he is male.
 (Compare with Shun Kisaragi of Here is Greenwood.)

 Suzuran Kabahara is the high-school senior niece of an elderly shopkeeper who shelters the quartet in Volume 2 of the manga.
 About Aoi's age, she exhibits a split personality: while she wears her eyeglasses, she's a properly-behaved schoolgirl; with her glasses off she exhibits a tough, rude, delinquent side.
 This latter personality regards Aoi as a dog and refers to him as "Jon", but despite her initial dislike of Pandora she eventually is able to befriend her.

 "Sotaro" is a mysterious young man who appears to aid Aoi and Pandora early on in the series by kicking a soccer ball into a Slave's face to distract him.
 His cool demeanor causes Aoi to develop something similar to idolatry afterwards, and he trains hard claiming he wants to be "just like him".
-He has several different names, it seems, and no back story to speak of.
+He has several different names, it seems, and no backstory to speak of.
 He is revealed in the 3rd volume to be Aoi's brother and Lady Araragi's Slave.
 He is a good guy, who helps Aoi out of a sense of brotherhood, but can be a bit of a jerk and likes to mess with him and Pandora.